lit-alan/SD4-Enterprise-App-Development/ToDo/Lab_Ex_Five.md

 }

 ```
-- Enable the column headers so that they are clickable for sorting.
+- In the view, enable the column headers so that they are clickable for sorting.
 EG:

 ```html
 <th>